Maps & Trip Planning

 - Finger Lakes Directions

-If you're looking for some of the many ways to have fun in the Finger Lakes this winter, we have a list of the top 10 best activities to make sure you enjoy the weather.
-Whether you're outside, or in!
+There is no sight quite like a blanket of shimmering snow covering the hills that surround the Finger Lakes.
+Our winter is arguably one of the most breathtaking seasons of the year.
+If you are looking for some of the many ways to have fun in the Finger Lakes this winter, we have a list of the top 10 best activities to make sure you enjoy the season – outside or in!

 The thrill of downhill awaits you at Bristol Mountain, the only ski and snowboarding resort in the Finger Lakes with a 1,200-foot vertical rise.
-Bristol welcomes all enthusiasts, from beginners to veteran rippers and shredders, with nearly three dozen trails (many of them illuminated at night), state-of-the-art snowmaking and a mid-slope cafe for waffles.
-Looking for something new and different, check out the Bristol Mountain Zipline Canopy Tour.
-Yep, it's even open in the winter.
+Bristol welcomes all enthusiasts, from beginners to veteran rippers and shredders, with nearly three dozen trails (many of them illuminated at night) a zipline canopy tour, state-of-the-art snowmaking, and a mid-slope cafe for waffles.

 #3.
-Take a leisurely approach to wine (and beer, and cider)
+Take a leisurely approach to wine, beer, and cider

-A cold night plus warm fire could be the perfect Belhurst Castle pairing, even more magical with a glass of Finger Lakes wine or beer.
-The outdoor fire pit at this historic castle overlooks frosty Seneca Lake, and is a romantic spot to "chill" before dinner.
-When the outside air grows too nippy, you can warm up by the fireplace inside Stonecutter's Restaurant, Belhurst's casual yet elegant lounge and restaurant, where the lake view is still stunning.
+A chilly night plus warm fire could be the perfect Belhurst Castle pairing, made even more magical with a glass of Finger Lakes wine or beer.
+The outdoor fire pit at this historic castle overlooks sparkling Seneca Lake, and is a romantic spot to "chill" before dinner.
+When the outside air grows too nippy, you can warm up by the fireplace inside Stonecutter's Tavern, Belhurst's casual, yet elegant lounge and restaurant, where the lake view is still stunning.

-Winter is just as fun inside the kitchen as it is outside on the snow and ice.
-Take a hands-on cooking or baking class on winter comfort foods and treats at the New York Kitchen.
+Winter is just as fun inside the kitchen as it is outside in the snow.
+Take a hands-on cooking or baking class and learn how to create winter comfort foods at the New York Kitchen.
 Many classes include a full meal and wine to make the experience even more memorable.
-This is a great way to meet new people or spend time with those you already know and love.
+This is a fun group activity!

 There are 500 acres of Seneca and Haudenosaunee (Iroquois) reverence for nature at Ganondagan.
 Strap on the ga-weh-ga-a, or snowshoes, and hike its trails.
-Look for animal tracks that may tell if you fox, deer or birds are nearby.
-If your timing is right, take part in the Native American Winter Games & Sports, an annual February even featuring dog sledding, storytelling, and winter craft demonstrations.
+Look for animal tracks that may tell if you fox, deer, or birds are nearby.
+If your timing is right, take part in the Native American Winter Games & Sports, an annual February event featuring dog sledding, storytelling, and winter craft demonstrations.

 #9.
 Ice skating

-Indoor skating lets you cop that winter feel without having to brave the elements.
-Plus, the ice is always smooth.
+Indoor skating lets you get that winter feel without having to brave the elements and, the ice is always smooth!
 Ontario County boasts two fine rinks: the Geneva Recreation Complex (where you can also catch Hobart and William Smith Colleges' home hockey games) and the Greater Canandaigua Civic Center.
 Skate rentals are available at both places.